splintered-reality/py_trees/README.md

 * Python decorators for enabling meta behaviours
 * Render trees to dot graphs or visualise with ascii graphs on stdout

 Detailed api reference and demo instructions can be found in the [sphinx documentation](http://py-trees.readthedocs.io/) for the package.

-## Extensions

-See also the [py_trees_ros](https://github.com/stonier/py_trees_ros/tree/devel) package for playing with ROS.
+There is also the [py_trees_ros](https://github.com/stonier/py_trees_ros/tree/devel) package which includes additional modules and documentation for using py_trees with ROS.

 ## Sources, Builds & Docs